codedance/Retaliation/README.md

            retaliation.py "[developer's user name]"

       Trial and error is the best approch.
-Consider doing this secretly after hours!
+Consider doing this secretly after hours for best results!

   4. Setup the Jenkins <a href="https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin">notification plugin</a>.
       Define a `UDP` endpoint on port `22222`.